Immortals (Achaemenid Empire): Imperial State of Iran

-Islamic Republic of Iran

-The signature shield of the Achaemenid Empire's Immortals has been adopted in the insignia of the 65th Airborne Special Forces Brigade and the 55th Airborne Brigade of the Islamic Republic of Iran Army.

-Equipment and tactics of the Immortals
+Equipment and tactics

 Equipment

-Greek and Roman authors were impressed by the immortals with their luxury – Herodotus noted that the immortals “showed of all the richest adornment by Persian” and “over and above this they made a brave show with the abundance of hold that they had”.
-Quintus Curtius Rufus has also remarked that Immortals were “above all who were made imposing by an unheard-of luxury of opulence, they wore gold necklaces, gold-embroidered robes and the sleeved tunics which were also adorned with gems”.
+The Immortals display of wealth impressed Greek and Roman authors.
+Herodotus noted that they showed off all the richest adornment by Persian, and over and above this they made a brave show, with the abundance of gold that they had.
+Quintus Curtius Rufus also remarked that they were "above all who were made imposing by an unheard-of luxury of opulence, they wore gold necklaces, gold-embroidered robes and the sleeved tunics which were also adorned with gems".

-Aelianus adds that the robes of the Immortals were “purple and yellow”, and Alexander the Great kept and used them in his service after he conquered the reign of the Achaemenids because of their impressive appearance.
-Immortals’ appearances were also found in the enameled brickwork of the Apadana in the palace of Darius I in Susa.
-Dressed in the regiment’s uniform that consisted of a felt diadem or bandana (a broad tunic), with embroidery, trousers and chain mail, though these were least likely to be worn in combat and only appeared in formal occasion.
+Aelianus adds that the robes were purple and yellow, and Alexander the Great kept and used them in his service after he conquered the Achaemenids because of their impressive appearance.
+Their depictions were found in the enameled brickwork of the Apadana hall in the palace of Darius I. Dressed in the regiment's uniform that consisted of a felt diadem or bandana (a broad tunic), with embroidery, trousers and chain mail, though these were least likely to be worn in combat and only appeared in formal occasion.